cite-architecture/cs2/testing/index.md

 A TTL data set to use with integration tests is in the file `fuseki/resources.ttl`.
 You can run `:sparqlcts:farmRun` to start fuseki, manually load the data in the `ds` data set, and then proceed to run tests.
 (Make sure you load persistent storage.)

+You can [rebuild this TTL data set from source](testdata) if you wanted to for some reason.

 ## Running tests ##

 To run unit tests within a subproject: